WHAT IS IT?

 The framework adopted in 2017 has put more emphasis on how interoperability principles and models should be applied in practice by the European countries.
 For this reason, the number of recommendations has increased from 25 to 47.
 In addition, these have been made more specific in order to facilitate their implementation by the countries, with a stronger focus on openness and information management, data portability, interoperability governance, and integrated service delivery.

 Concretely, the new second version of the EIF offers public administrations 47 recommendations on how to improve the governance of their interoperability activities, establish cross-organisational relationships, streamline processes supporting end-to-end digital services, and ensure that both existing and new legislation do not compromise interoperability efforts.

 The digitalisation of public administrations has become a priority for most EU countries.
 With the new second version of the EIF, published in 2017, these countries can follow the same approach when making their public services available online, which ensures that services are available and accessible to all, not only within national borders, but also across countries and policy areas.

 With the EIF, it is hoped that countries will apply interoperability in practice.
 This will ensure that public administrations save time, reduce costs, increase transparency, and improve the quality of the services they offer their citizens and businesses.

-Do you want to learn more about the second version of the EIF?
+Do you want to learn more about the latest version of the EIF?
 Have a look at these resources!

 |The European Interoperability Framework in detail||The new EIF brochure||The new EIF leaflet||The new EIF implementation strategy||National Interoperability initiatives||EIF Online course - Interoperability Academy|